-If you have an on-premises Active Directory (AD) environment and you want to join your AD domain-joined computers to Azure AD, you can accomplish this by doing hybrid Azure AD join.
-This article provides you with the related steps to implement a hybrid Azure AD join in your environment.
+If you have an on-premises Active Directory Domain Services (AD DS) environment and you want to join your AD DS domain-joined computers to Azure AD, you can accomplish this task by doing hybrid Azure AD join.

 SSO access to on-premises resources is also available to devices that are Azure AD joined.
 For more information, see How SSO to on-premises resources works on Azure AD joined devices.

-This article assumes that you are familiar with the Introduction to device identity management in Azure Active Directory.
+This article assumes that you're familiar with the Introduction to device identity management in Azure Active Directory.

-The minimum required domain controller version for Windows 10 hybrid Azure AD join is Windows Server 2008 R2.
+The minimum required domain controller version for Windows 10 or newer hybrid Azure AD join is Windows Server 2008 R2.

 Hybrid Azure AD joined devices require network line of sight to your domain controllers periodically.
 Without this connection, devices become unusable.